 You should first take steps to determine whether there may be any tax liability.
 (This is NOT the same as determining how much the tax liability may be.)
 This involves recognizing areas where the U.S. and your country of residence have different tax rules.

-Remember that the existence of PFICs, Foreign Trusts or Controlled Foreign Corporations.
+Remember the existence of PFICs, Foreign Trusts, or Controlled Foreign Corporations.
 The sale of your principal residence is NOT tax-free under U.S. tax law.
-Having you been reporting your RRSP properly?
-Did you know that TFSAs are not tax exempt under U.S. law?
+Have you been reporting your RRSP properly?
+Did you know that TFSAs are not tax-exempt under U.S. law?
 What about your non-U.S. pension plan?
-Remember, at this stage you are in “fact finding” mode.
+Remember, at this stage, you are in “fact-finding” mode.

 Those with simple situations might consider using a tax preparation program (Geithner used TurboTax).
 Remember that all transactions and valuations must be converted to U.S. dollars.